top of page

 Jim Vowels was raised in a large, close-knit family on a rural farm in a small community.
 His father balanced long days at a chemical plant with work on the farm, while his mother dedicated herself fully to raising their children.
 Later in life, Jim experienced the challenges of being a single parent, juggling multiple jobs to keep his household afloat and provide for his children.
 These experiences shaped his deep sense of responsibility, resilience, and empathy.

 Jim and his wife Patty, a training specialist at Zoetis in Charles City, live in Waverly.
-Together, they share a blended family of six children—Sophie, Kurby, Celia, Elyse, Ole, Francelia—plus their loyal chihuahua, Stella.
+Together, they share a blended family of six children—Sophie, Kurby, Celia, Elyse, Ole, Francelia—plus their loyal chihuahuas, Stella and Chloe.
+Jim is also a grandfather to Riley, daughter of his son Kurby and his wife Paige.
 When he's not teaching or serving his community, Jim enjoys studying American history, tending to his acreage, and tinkering with his beloved old Ferguson tractor.

 Though politics was never an ambition for Jim, he now feels a deep sense of urgency.
 He can no longer stand on the sidelines.
 He is stepping forward—not out of personal ambition, but from a belief that Iowa can and must do better.
 The state’s motto, “Foundation in Education,” proudly appeared on the Iowa quarter in 2004.
 Yet after a decade of partisan control and shortsighted policy, that foundation is crumbling.
 Jim believes it's time to rebuild.